28Protons/ContainerizedDevelopmentTutorial/exercises/001_new_hire_orientation.md

 Maybe you aren't convinced anything useful happened.
 Let's have a look at the container itself.

-`docker exec -it my-app-dev /bin/bash`
+`docker exec -it my-app-001 /bin/bash`

 We're now running an interactive shell on the container itself.
 You should now be in a bash shell on the running container.